Market Value and Property Assessment

 Do taxes increase as a result of inspections?

-Property taxes increase for three reasons:
+Property taxes generally increase for three reasons:

 • the tax authority raises the property tax rate to raise more revenue;

-• Improvements increase the property’s value; or
+• market influences or physical modifications have increased the property’s value; or

 Disclaimer: Where information presented is different from legislation, legislation shall prevail.